makersacademy/takeaway-challenge/README.md

 Task
 -------

-This involved the creation of an takeaway ordering service written in Ruby using TDD.
+This involved the creation of a takeaway ordering service written in Ruby using TDD.

 My approach was to first ensure all of the 4 user stores below were met, and then to defend against edge cases.